Kenza-AI/sagify/docs/index.md

 ## Layer

-Layer provides Machine Learning practitioners and organizations the ability to log, display, compare and share their Datasets, Models and Project Documentation in one single place.
+[Layer](https://layer.ai/) provides machine learning practitioners and organizations the ability to log, display, compare and share their datasets, models and project documentation in one single place.
 It helps you create production-grade ML pipelines with a seamless local<>cloud transition while enabling collaboration with semantic versioning, extensive artifact logging and dynamic reporting.

 The steps below explain how to take advantage of both platforms, Layer and Sagemaker.
-At the end, you will have trained your model using the Sagemaker platform, and integrate with Layer to version your Dataset and register your model to Layer.
+At the end, you will have trained your model using the Sagemaker platform, and integrated with Layer to version your Dataset and register your model to Layer.

 ### Step 1: Create a Layer Account

 Go to [Layer](https://layer.ai/) and click the signup button to create an account.
 There's a free tier option.

-### Step 2: Clone Machine Learning demo repository
+### Step 2: Clone machine learning demo repository

 You're going to clone and train a Machine Learning codebase to train a classifier for the Iris data set.